How do I record with 8ball?

-We are developing stand-alone software that will convert 8ball audio into many different formats including ACN and FuMa B format Ambisonics.
+Use our H360 encode tool to convert 8ball audio into many different formats including ACN and FuMa B format Ambisonics.
 8ball is an “Omni Binaural” microphone, not an ambisonic microphone.
 A single binaural perspective does not translate well into an ambisonic work-flow, and we do not attempt to directly translate binaural into ambisonics.
 That being said, we have come up with a great way to translate multichannel audio recorded by 8ball into a configuration for ambisonics that sounds excellent, and head tracks really well.
 We don’t derive elevation data from a sound field decode, but because of how 8ball is designed, there is a lot of elevation data that already exists on the stereo pairs.
 We developed 8ball to be a flexible microphone that allows for incredible native binaural fidelity, and also great translation into an ambisonic work flow.
 We believe the sonic benefits of 8ball stand out and we are confident that you will feel the same after using 8ball in your next production.

 How do I create a spatial audio mix with other pre-recorded audio in the post production process and combine that with 8ball content?